capotej/capotej.github.com/source/_posts/2008-10-28-so-you-want-to-click-that-button.markdown

 </body>
 </html>

-Just paste that into a file, open it with selenium ide, hit play and you should be good to go.#### 447 views and 1 response
+Just paste that into a file, open it with selenium ide, hit play and you should be good to go.

-- Sep 25 2011, 12:00 PMIan responded:Hey man, could you teach me how to do that?